alice-lg/birdwatcher/README.md

 You will need to have go installed to build the package.
 Please make sure your go version is `>= 1.9`.

-Running `go get github.com/alice-lg/birdwatcher` will give you a binary.
+Running `go install github.com/alice-lg/birdwatcher@latest` will give you a binary.
 You might need to cross-compile it for your bird-running servive (`GOARCH` and `GOOS` are your friends).